mavlitov98/clickhouse-migrations/README.md

 composer require mavlitov98/clickhouse-migrations
 ```

-If you don't use `Symfony Flex`, you must enable the bundle manually in the application:
+If you don't use [Symfony Flex](https://symfony.com/components/Symfony%20Flex), you must enable the bundle manually in the application:

 ```php
 // config/bundles.php